-A stately DE 36hp Daimler landaulette used by Queen Elizabeth II during her iconic Royal Tour of Australia in 1954 is one of the most treasured cars in the collection of the National Museum of Australia.
+A stately DE 36hp Daimler landaulette used by Queen Elizabeth II during her iconic 1954 royal tour is one of the most treasured cars in the National Museum of Australia's collection.

 1954 royal tour of Australia

-The newly crowned monarch, Elizabeth, and the Duke of Edinburgh, departed the United Kingdom for a Royal Tour of the Commonwealth from November 1953 and May 1954.
+The newly crowned monarch, Elizabeth, and the Duke of Edinburgh, departed the United Kingdom for a royal tour of the Commonwealth from November 1953 to May 1954.
 The visit strengthened Australia's relationship with Britain.

-Joyously proclaimed by Australian Prime Minister Robert Menzies as prompting 'the most profound and passionate feelings of loyalty and devotion', the 1954 tour was the culmination of an era in which popular education instilled in Australians respect for the pageantry of inherited European institutions.
+The tour prompted Australian Prime Minister Robert Menzies to joyously proclaim 'the most profound and passionate feelings of loyalty and devotion'.
+It was the culmination of an era when respect for the pageantry of inherited European institutions was instilled in Australians.

 Today it can be viewed as a cultural milestone that evokes strong memories for many Australians who grew up in a period of extensive social and cultural change.